tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _class_ __JSONConvertionException__ extends  RuntimeException    [se.natusoft.osgi.aps.json.tools] {

->  This exception is thrown on failure to convert from JSON to Java or Java to JSON.
+This exception is thrown on failure to convert from JSON to Java or Java to JSON.

-> Almost all exceptions within the APS services and libraries extend either APSException or APSRuntimeException.
+Almost all exceptions within the APS services and libraries extend either _APSException_ or _APSRuntimeException_.
 I decided to just extend RuntimeException here to avoid any other dependencies for this library since it can be useful outside of APS and can be used as any jar if not deployed in OSGi container.

 __public JSONConvertionException(final String message)__

->  Creates a new JSONConvertionException.
+Creates a new _JSONConvertionException_.

 _Parameters_